PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

     To be able to use PSA predefined presets you have to use Blender version 3.0 and above.

-    Automatically generated PSA presets are only available with PSA version 1.7+.
+    Automatically added PSA presets are only available with PSA version 1.7+.

 ### Installing and using presets

 1. Install the PSA addon (version 1.7+)
-2. Enable the addon
+2. Enable the addon inside the *Blender Preferences*
+3. Enable the addon inside the *Blender Viewport*, which will make the presets visible inside Blender
-3. In one of the Blender existing Areas open *Data > Asset Browser*
+4. In one of the Blender existing Areas open *Data > Asset Browser*
-4. Choose ''PSA'' in the dropdown menu
+5. Choose ''PSA'' in the dropdown menu
-5. Choose the preset you like and drag it into your scene
+6. Choose the preset you like and drag it into your scene

 ??? summary "Troubleshooting: Concerning previous versions of Presets"
     If you have used the previous versions of Presets, you will need to delete the old asset file: